Aqueduct Racetrack: History

-Redevelopment efforts

 2007 proposal to close track

-In May 2007, reports indicated that then-New York Governor Eliot Spitzer was considering closing Aqueduct and selling the 192 acre track and its stables, which currently house 400 horses, to developers when the New York Racing Association lease expired at the end of 2007.
+In May 2007, reports indicated that then-New York Governor Eliot Spitzer was considering closing Aqueduct and selling the 192 acre track and its stables, which then housed 400 horses, to developers when the New York Racing Association lease expired at the end of 2007.
 According to the reports, Belmont Park, which is 8 mi east in Elmont, New York, would have become a nearly year-round track and would get the video lottery machines authorized to operate at Aqueduct.
 Belmont Park would have been modified to handle winter requirements, which would have included heated stands and the construction of new stables.
 According to the plans that were discussed, the oldest and most historic track in the state, Saratoga Race Course, would have been operated by the New York Racing Association, and a new entity would have operated Belmont Park.
 Aqueduct traditionally has been considered a track frequented by blue collar fans while Belmont Park has a more upscale reputation.

 State Assembly Member Audrey I. Pheffer (D), whose district included Aqueduct, fought the closing of the track, which she felt was important to the local community.
-Any closure at Aqueduct, which is equipped for the cold winter months, would have required millions of dollars in renovations at Belmont, a summer-only track.
-Belmont is also hampered by its north-oriented grandstand, which would cause shadows in the winter months.
-Belmont is one of few racecourses in the United States (Santa Anita Park and Thistledown Racecourse being the others) to be north-oriented.
-Most others are oriented either east or (rarely) west or south.
 NYRA was planning to cease all operations after completing the racing card of February 10, 2008.
 This was averted when a deal was reached with NYRA and New York State.
 To help raise capital, NYRA sold 325000 sqft of vacant land near Aqueduct in June 2009.
 The land that was auctioned off consisted of residential lots to the west of the IND Rockaway Line.

 2012 proposal for convention center

-On January 4, 2012, Governor Andrew Cuomo announced the construction of a new convention center on the Aqueduct Racetrack to replace the aging Javits Center.
-This would be the country's largest convention center, featuring hotels, restaurants, and expanded gambling.
-Building the convention center would require additional land, which could include nearby City-owned lots leased to the Port Authority of New York and New Jersey for airport parking or the adjacent racetrack (as racing could be consolidated to Belmont Park).
+On January 4, 2012, Governor Andrew Cuomo announced plans to construct a new convention center on the Aqueduct Racetrack to replace the aging Javits Center.
+It would have been the country's largest convention center, featuring hotels, restaurants, and expanded gambling.
+Building the convention center would have required additional land, which might have included nearby City-owned lots leased to the Port Authority of New York and New Jersey for airport parking or the adjacent racetrack (as racing could be consolidated to Belmont Park).

 On June 1, 2012, Governor Cuomo announced that plans to build the convention center had been canceled.